nerdlem/schema-skel/db/README.md

 SELECT skel.reset_api_secret();
 ```

+Note that this function generates a new JWT secret _and_ destroys the prior
+secret, following the principle of destrooying obsolete or deprecated key
+material.
+Upon rotating the secret, all existing JWT tokens become
+automatically invalid.

+You migth consider using the pg_cron extension to trigger automatic, periodic
+secret rotation.

-The current JWT secret are available as follows:
+The current JWT secret is available as follows:

 ```sql
 SELECT * FROM skel.current_api_secret;